Department of Art + Design,

 Printmaking is housed in the John Blair Mitchell Print Studio in the Center for the Arts.
 The facility includes two lithography presses, with beds up to 40 inches wide, and three etching presses, with beds up to 36 inches wide.
 The studio also features a darkroom for light-sensitive printmaking processes, as well as computers, scanners, and an inkjet printer for student use.
 An extensive state-of-the-art circulation system ventilates the facility, and a large window-lined wall provides the studio with natural light.
 A letterpress shop is shared with the Graphic Design concentration.
 All printmaking students are granted open access to the studio and its resources.

 The painting, drawing, printmaking area operates the undergraduate Storage Space Gallery in room 4033 of the Center for the Arts.
 The gallery hosts up to ten undergraduate exhibitions and installations each semester.
 Students in any concentration in the department may apply to exhibit their work in this space.
+Information on applying is sent to all department majors at the beginning of fall and spring semesters; contact Nora Sturges (email@example.com) for more information.

 The painting, drawing, printmaking faculty are all active artists who work in their studios and exhibit, and share their professional experience with students.
 In addition, the department recruits visiting artists to offer workshops, lecture on their work, give critiques, and work in classes and with individual students.